 You could organise a small Iftar gathering in the office to celebrate Ramadan with Muslim colleagues.
 Schedule it for a time that’s convenient for those observing the fast.
 You can offer a variety of Halal snacks and drinks, such as dates, fresh juices, and light refreshments.
 This thoughtful gesture shows your support for Muslim colleagues during the month of Ramadan.

 Order high-quality Halal food from Riwaya, the most trusted Islamic marketplace for the Muslim community, to celebrate Ramadan with your Muslim employees.
+(Product Block)

 During Ramadan, offering remote work can be a great way to support your Muslim colleagues.
 When fasting all day, it can leave them feeling tired, particularly in the afternoon.
 If possible, you should allow them to work from home occasionally during this holy month.